Ganga Ram: Service in Patiala State

 He became Superintending Engineer in Patiala State for the capital's reconstruction project after his retirement.
 Amongst his works were Moti Bagh Palace, Secretariat Building, New Delhi, Victoria Girls School, the law courts and police station.

 In Tehsil Jaranwala of district Lyallpur (now Faisalabad), Ganga Ram built a unique travelling facility, Ghoda Train (horse pulled train).
 It was a railway line from Buchiana Railway station (on Lahore Jaranwala railway line) to the village of Gangapur.
 It remained in use for decades even after Independence.
 It became useless for need of repair in 1980s.
 It was unique of its kind.
 It was two simple trollies pulled on a narrow rail track with horse instead of railway engine.

 The same was resumed in 2010 by the Faisalabad District Authorities giving it a status of cultural heritage.

 Agriculturalist

-He was a promising agriculturist, too.
 He took more than 20,000 acres of land on lease from the Government near Renala and cultivated it by completely irrigating the barren land with hydro-electric pumping.
 He purchased thousands acres of barren land in Lyallpur on lease and by using engineering skills and modern irrigation methods, turned the arid lands into fertile fields.
 He established a Maynard-Ganga Ram award of Rs 3000 with a Rs 25000 endowment.
 The award was to be made every three years for anyone who made an innovation that increased agricultural production in Punjab.